Len Deighton: Personal life

 Deighton does not like giving interviews, and these have been rare throughout his life; he also avoids appearing at literary festivals.
 He says that he does not enjoy being a writer and that "The best thing about writing books is being at a party and telling some pretty girl you write books, the worst thing is sitting at a typewriter and actually writing the book."
-After completing the Faith, Hope and Charity trilogy he decided to take a year off writing; at the end of the period, he decided that writing was "a mug's game" that he did not miss and did not have to do.
+After completing Faith, Hope and Charity in 1996, he decided to take a year off writing; at the end of the period, he decided that writing was "a mug's game" that he did not miss and did not have to do.
+By 2016 Deighton had retired from writing.

 Works

+According to the Gale Contemporary Novelists monographs, Deighton and fellow author John le Carré follow in the same literary tradition of British espionage writers as W. Somerset Maugham, Eric Ambler and Graham Greene.
+Deighton provides an "energetic style" and his fictional work is marked by a complex narrative structure, according to Gale.
+Deighton extensively researched the background and technical aspects of his storylines, and enjoyed this side of producing work; in 1976 he said "I like the research better than I like writing books".
+The literary analyst Gina Macdonald observes that the technical aspect of Deighton's work can overshadow the plots and characterisation in the novel when Deighton provides too much detail in a short passage, leading to what she calls "banal conversations, stilted and unconvincing".
+Deighton was elected to the Detection Club in 1969 and their work Howdunit, published in 2020, was dedicated to him.